kmetscher/kylemetscher-dot-com/README.md

 Making contact page actually do something.

+Create mobile responsive site pages

+Script a post upload function/method to insert a post into blog_posts table, tags into tags table while checking for duplication, and post id and tag ids into post_tags table

 Allowing a user to switch the entire interface to their language via the language sidebar option, as well as populate index.php with most recent posts in their chosen language.

 Functionalize PHP procedures and utilize scripts folder.